Akshaykhanna111/Flavors_of_Success_Predicting_Restaurant_Popularity_In_Paris/README.md

 ### Step 6
 Documentation and Reporting:

-Objective: Document the analysis methodologies, findings, and insights for clear communication and reference in the form of presentation and dashboard.
+Objective: Summarize the findings from this project in the form of a presentation for the relevant audience.

-Activities:<br>
-  *Compiling analysis results.<br>
-  *Creating detailed documentation and reports highlighting key insights and recommendations.<br>

 ## Results
 For this project Option 2 was selected and within this option, the NY Airbnb dataset was picked for analysis.
 Results and analysis of this activity are listed below -